panzerdp/dmitripavlutin.com/content/posts/2019-07-03-array-foreach/index.md

 console.log(allEven); // => false
 ```
 `array.every()` not only makes the code shorter and more expressive.
-It is also more optimal, because `.every()` method breaks iterating right after finding the first odd number.
+It is also optimal, because `.every()` method breaks iterating right after finding the first odd number.

 ## 6. Conclusion

 `forEach()` method is an efficient way to iterate over all array items.
 Its first argument is the callback function, which is invoked for every item in the array with 3 arguments: item, index and the array itself.

-You would use `forEach()` to iterate over all array items, without break, involving simultaneously some side-effects.
-Otherwise, consider an alternative array method that solves better your task.
+You would use `forEach()` to iterate over all array items, without breaking, involving simultaneously some side-effects.
+Otherwise, consider an alternative [array method](https://javascript.info/array-methods) that solves better your task.

 *Do you know good uses cases of `forEach()`?
 Write them in a comment below.*